Mattias1/ddd-draughts/README.md

   ;  cd ../
 ```

-You can then run the application with something like `cd Draughts && dotnet run -v -m`.
+You can then run the application with something like `cd Draughts && dotnet run -v n`.
 It should
 open at <http://localhost:52588>.

 If you need to, you can access the databases with adminer at